This information has been produced to help you understand the way Vardags Limited:

 The types of personal data we may collect include:

-Identity and Contact Data, including your name (and any previous names), address, email address telephone numbers (landline and mobile), date of birth, marital status, passport number, driving licence information (including driving offences), employment history, educational or professional background, job title and function, national insurance information, pension information, tax status, employee number, professional memberships and other personal data concerning your preferences relevant to our services.
+Identity and Contact Data, including your name (and any previous names), address, email address telephone numbers (landline and mobile), date of birth, marital status, passport number, driving licence information (including driving offences), photographic images, employment history, educational or professional background, job title and function, national insurance information, pension information, tax status, employee number, professional memberships and other personal data concerning your preferences relevant to our services.

 Financial and Payment Data, including your bank accounts and other data necessary for processing payments and fraud prevention, including credit/debit card numbers, security code numbers, VAT status and other related billing information.